Mineral Rights in Pennsylvania: What Owners Need to Know

 Legacy Wells

 Pennsylvania has a legacy well problem unlike any other state.
-An estimated 200,000 or more wells were drilled before modern permitting requirements existed.
+Hundreds of thousands of wells were drilled before modern permitting requirements existed (the state's orphan well plugging program, funded in part by Act 13's Marcellus Legacy Fund, addresses some of this legacy).
 Many of these wells are unplugged, undocumented, and their exact locations are unknown.

 The PA Department of Environmental Protection (DEP) maintains a database of permitted wells, but it doesn't include pre-regulation wells.
 If your minerals are in an area with 19th or early 20th-century drilling activity, there may be old wells on or near your property that aren't in any database.